 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 The type of surgery for mesothelioma depends on the stage and location of the cancer.

 Peritoneal mesothelioma.
-Patients with peritoneal mesothelioma may often have a surgery called an omentectomy.
+People with peritoneal mesothelioma may often have a surgery called an omentectomy.
 An omentectomy is the removal of the lining around the abdominal organs.
-Since patients with peritoneal mesothelioma often have tumors throughout the entire abdomen, it is difficult to remove all of them.
+Since people with peritoneal mesothelioma often have tumors throughout the entire abdomen, it is difficult to remove all of them.
 The goal of surgery is to leave behind tumors that are as small as possible.
-After surgery, chemotherapy may be placed directly into the abdomen (see Systemic therapy, below).
+After surgery, chemotherapy may be placed directly into the abdomen (see Therapies using medication, below).

 Before surgery, talk with your health care team about possible side effects from the specific surgery you will have.
 Learn more about the basics of cancer surgery.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation, which is radiation given from a machine outside the body.

 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.